Most creators and small businesses can’t afford to hire specialists for every marketing channel they use.

-While they may offer slightly different analytics, both ConvertKit or HubSpot will give all the data that almost any small business needs.
+While they may offer slightly different analytics interfaces, both ConvertKit or HubSpot will give all the data that almost any small or midsize business needs.

-Neither or these platforms are aiming to be the cheapest email marketing provider, there are plenty of others trying to do that.
-Instead, they want to offer powerful and easy to use email marketing features for small businesses, which comes at a bit of an extra cost though it’s still affordable.
+Neither of these platforms are aiming to be the cheapest email marketing provider.
+There are plenty of others trying to do that.
+Instead, they want to offer powerful and easy-to-use email marketing features for small businesses, which comes at a bit of an extra cost, though still affordable for most.

-ConvertKit offers a free plan with almost all of its features that supports up to 1,000 subscribers.
-Once you get enough subscribers to upgrade, you get access to the automation features, which is the point where you will start to see serious benefits from them.
+ConvertKit offers a free plan with many of its core features that supports up to 1,000 subscribers.
+Once you get enough subscribers to upgrade, you get access to the automation features that are essential for many small businesses.

 One thing we haven’t mentioned is that ConvertKit also has features to sell digital products and paid newsletter subscriptions.
-These are unique features that ConvertKit can only provide because they always design features around creators.
+These are features that are pretty unique to ConvertKit given that the platform caters to creators.

 Ease of Use

 Email marketing used to be pretty scary and overwhelming for beginner bloggers (and other small businesses).
 That’s why it shouldn’t be surprising that ConvertKit has put considerable effort into making the platform easy to use.

 If you’re new to ConvertKit, there are quick tutorial videos and a checklist that walks you through the most important features.

 Even if you skip those, the minimal user interface design makes most features easy to find and use.
 Other than a few small quirks that we’ve mentioned before, ConvertKit is one of the easiest email marketing tools to use.

 HubSpot is also really well designed, and like ConvertKit, it’s very intuitive.
 But there’s so much more…stuff.